arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

     - What dataset to use?
 No dataset is perfect?
     - DBE-KT22
         - use this because it is the only dataset with MC questions, student-question pairs and question texts
-        - need to compute IRT parameters manually -> provided difficulty is discrete
+        - need to compute IRT parameters manually -> provided difficulty is discrete.
+Which package to use?
         - can use rich question text and change the latex urls to normal latex commands (e.g., `<img src="http://latex.codecogs.com/gif.latex?T_{1}" border="0"/>` to `T_{1}`)
         - what do we do with MC questions with more or less than 4 answer options?
         - What to do with the HTML content?
 E.g., tables.